 Since the skeleton map can be perceived as a silhouette that excludes body shape information, by comparing SkeletonGait with DeepGaitV2 in detail, we investigate that: \begin{itemize} \item \textbf{Importance}.
-Structural features play a more important role than that shown by prior methods.
+Structural features play a more important role than those shown by prior methods.
 Or rather, it may contribute over 50\% according to the ratios between the performances of SkeletonGait and DeepGaitV2. \item \textbf{Superiority}.
 When silhouettes become relatively unreliable, \textit{e.g.}, the night case of SUSTech1K in Tab.~\ref{tab:SUSTech1K}, SkeletonGait surpasses DeepGaitV2 by a large margin, convincingly revealing the advantages of skeleton data. \item \textbf{Challenge}.
-As shown in Fig.~\ref{fig:viewpoint}, cross-view problem is still a major challenge for skeleton-based methods. \item \textbf{Concerns about GREW dataset}.
-To our knowledge, GREW is widely acknowledged as the most challenging gait dataset due to its largest scale and real-world settings.
-However, SkeletonGait achieves a totally comparable performance compared to DeepGaitV2 on GREW, rather than on other relatively `easy' datasets.
-In this paper, we observe that the gait pairs in GREW's test set seemly contains no much cross-view changes.
+As shown in Fig.~\ref{fig:viewpoint}, the cross-view problem is still a major challenge for skeleton-based methods. \item \textbf{Concerns about GREW}.
+The GREW dataset is widely acknowledged as the most challenging gait dataset due to its largest scale and real-world settings.
+However, SkeletonGait achieves a comparable performance compared to DeepGaitV2 on GREW, rather than on other relatively `easy' datasets.
+In this paper, we observe that the gait pairs in GREW's test set seemly contain no many cross-view changes.
 As mentioned, SkeletonGait works well on the cross-limited-view cases as shown in Fig.~\ref{fig:viewpoint}.
-Therefore, we consider that the GREW dataset may lack viewpoint diversity, making its recognition task relatively easier compared with that on other datasets. \end{itemize}
+Therefore, we consider that the GREW dataset may lack viewpoint diversity, making its recognition task relatively easier compared with that of other datasets. \end{itemize}